pavt/egad/documentation/replication-package.md

 #### 2.1 Repositories selection criteria

-We consider targeted GitHub repositories:
+We consider targeted GitHub repositories that:
-- currently using GA and contain at least one workflow file in the *.github/workflow* directory,
+- currently use GA (GutHub ACtions) and contain at least one workflow file in the *.github/workflow* directory
-- have been created  after *2019-01-11* (GA official release date)  and before *2022-12-14*, and
+- have been created  after *2019-01-11* (GA official release date)  and before *2022-12-14*
-- have at least ten stars and at least five hundred commits.
+- have at least ten stars and at least five hundred commits
-- We do not consider forks.
+- do not have forks

-- We used the GitHub Search tool to select repositories meeting these criteria.
+We used the GitHub Search tool to select repositories meeting these criteria.
-- We cloned all the obtaided repositories on *2022-12-14*.
+We cloned all the identified repositories on *2022-12-14*.
-- Full list of repostories: see [repositories.csv](https://github.com/pavt/egad/blob/main/dataset/repositories.csv) file.
+For a full list of repositories, see the [repositories.csv](https://github.com/pavt/egad/blob/main/dataset/repositories.csv) file.

-- For our narrative we consider the first 50 software repositories of the [repositories.csv](https://github.com/pavt/egad/blob/main/dataset/repositories.csv) file - excluding no-software repositories, listed in descending order according to the number of starts: see [repositories-50.csv](https://github.com/pavt/egad/blob/main/dataset/repositories-50.csv) file.
+For our narrative we consider just the first 50 software repositories of the [repositories.csv](https://github.com/pavt/egad/blob/main/dataset/repositories.csv) file, excluding no-software repositories, listed in descending order according to the number of starts.
+The 50 selected respositories are listed in the [repositories-50.csv](https://github.com/pavt/egad/blob/main/dataset/repositories-50.csv) file.

-- Problem: size ~10GB
+Problem: size ~10GB

 #### 2.2 Clone the list of repositories

 - Use the *script.file* script to clone all the repos into your local *repositories* directory.
-Alternative, you can clone all the repos one per one.
+Alternative, you can clone all the repos one by one.

-- Make sure the *repositories* directory is at the same path? than your GT image.
+- Make sure the *repositories* directory is in the same parent folder as your GT image.
 ```
 ./your-path/gt-image/
 ./your-path/repositories/